June 1 STRATEGY

 JUNE 12 CHEERLEAD-ING

-As an athlete, it is enjoyable to hear people cheering for you.
-It is interesting to hear, before the game, the cheers that state the sure victory for their team.
-Sometimes these are quickly silenced by the other team.
-Other times, they seem to go on continually as your team moves towards victory.
-This cheering is a shadow of the praise that belongs to Jesus.
+It is encouraging to hear people cheering for you.
+It is interesting to hear the cheers that declare the sure victory.
+Sometimes these are quickly silenced by the opponent or another competitor.
+Other times, they seem to go on continually as you move towards victory.
+This is a shadow of the praise that belongs to Jesus.
 He will never be defeated.
 We can sing songs of victory because of His great power.
-The singing of His greatness and glory brings joy to our lives.
-Is your mouth filled with the praises of God?
+Singing of His greatness and glory brings joy to our lives.
+What should you be praising the Lord about?

 1 Kings 9:1-10:29

-One mistake common to athletes is envy.
-When we watch a great athlete perform, we want to be like them.
-We try to copy their moves and hope that others will call us great one day.
-Envy is a one way trip to disappointment.
-We don’t all have that player’s unique abilities or experience.
-An athlete should focus on developing his own unique skills and abilities.
+One mistake common to many people is envy.
+When we watch a great person perform, we want to be like them.
+We try to learn their secrets so that we can be like them one day.
+This is a one-way trip to disappointment.
+We don’t all have that person’s unique abilities or experience.
+We should focus on developing our own unique skills and abilities.
 Christians have this same problem too.
-We shouldn’t want to be someone else.
-We should want to be the unique person that God made us to be.
+We shouldn’t want to be someone else; we should want to be the unique person God made us be.
 Be the best you, you can be.
-Are you focused on being who God made you to be?
+What areas of your life is God still wanting to make changes?

 1 Kings 11:1-12:19